-- 1. Mid Term Exam (PEI): Practical and theory questions referred to the contents of both theory and laboratory classes. - 2.
+- 1. Mid Term Exam (PEI): It will consist of various theoretical questions and practical problems related to specific aspects of the syllabus covered in the theory classes and laboratory sessions up to that point. - 2.
 Development of Laboratory Practices (SL): Continuous assessment of practical work at the laboratory.
-The student behavior, interest, and motivation will be also taken into account. - 3.
+Completion of the 5 proposed practical exercises, as well as demonstrating in the classroom that the necessary knowledge to carry them out has been acquired.
+The student's attitude, interest, and participation will be taken into account.
+Each practice involves problems and exercises that the student must solve by applying the knowledge learned in theory.
+To assess the degree of completion of the practical exercises, the student must submit a report for each proposed practice.
+This report should contain the development carried out, the results obtained, and their analysis.
+Each practice carries the same weight, and together they constitute the total for this section - 3.
 Global Laboratory Evaluation (PL): Final practical work related with the fuzzy controller applied to control an autonomous vehicle using the racing simulator TORCS, including an oral presentation and documentation.
 The performance of the provided solution will be also taken into account. - 4.
 Final Exam (PEF): Practical and theory questions referred to the contents of both theory and laboratory classes.